As the culmination of the two-month journey at NY20+ International Art Residency Program, I am thrilled to introduce (re)Made in China.

 (re)Made in China - Studio Visit with Nuño de la Serna (re)Made in China - Studio Visit with Nuño de la Serna

-At the heart of the exhibition, I’m revealing a captivating video art piece.
-This immersive visual experience captures the essence of my time at the residence, giving the audience a peek into my experiences, memories, thoughts, and the challenges I faced during my time in Chengdu.
-The video stands as a strong testament to how artistic exploration can transform us and how culture exchange can shape personal growth.
+At the heart of the exhibition, I reveal a captivating video art piece.
+This documentative visual film captures the essence of my residency period, offering glimpses into my experiences, memories, thoughts, and the challenges I encountered along the way.
+The video serves as a powerful testament to the transformative nature of artistic exploration and the interplay between cultural exchange and personal growth.

-Alongside the video art, I present the prototypes and pieces born from my research with Precious Plastics Shanghai.
-These physical creations show the mold-making process, from design and 3D printing to the injected plastic piece.
+Alongside the video art, I present prototypes and pieces resulting from my research, collaborating with Precious Plastics Shanghai.
+These physical creations showcase the mold-making process, from design and 3D printing to the injected plastic piece.

 (re)Made in China - Recycled injected plastic prototype (re)Made in China - Recycled injected plastic prototype (re)Made in China - Recycled injected plastic prototype